 ➲ To the island tour incl. visit to Kefalos*

-#6 Restaurants near Kos Asklepieion
+#6 Restaurants near the Kos Asklepieion

 Karnagio Taverna (Zipari): Cozy, family-run tavern below the Asklepieion almost directly by the sea.
 Solid home cooking (mother and grandma cook together) and hearty grilled dishes at fair prices, plus a great view.